I am not a resource

 Lots of jargon sloshes around the conference rooms at tech firms; plenty of it seeps into other domains as well.
 Most of it is fairly unobjectionable.
 We’re all happy to be submariners, forever sending pings at each other.
 Taking things offline is probably preferable to taking them outside.
 And I’ll patiently wait for data to page into a brain that knows little to nothing about virtual memory.
 We all collectively look the other way when people utilize things that could have more simply been used, or leverage things that probably didn’t even bear mentioning.

-What I can’t stand is resourcing.
+What I can’t stand is "resourcing".

 Resources can be mined, drilled, or pumped out of the ground.
 They can be traded on exchanges.
 You can find them in libraries.
 You can have closets filled with resources: paper clips, toilet paper, white board makers (but where are the damned erasers?!).
 You might earn resources from a lucky roll of the dice.
 Resources are the basic stuff of planning and budgeting.
 But why oh why do we insist on referring to engineers as resources?